How Tainan Reveals Its Soul in a Single Bowl of Noodles

 Entry is 70 TWD.
 The watchtower view extends over the Anping old streets.

-But the real find was the Anping Tree House next door — an old warehouse consumed by banyan tree roots so thoroughly that the building and the tree have become the same organism.
+But the real find is the Anping Tree House next door — an old warehouse consumed by banyan tree roots so thoroughly that the building and the tree have become the same organism.
 Root tendrils snake through windows, wrap around staircases, burst through the ceiling.
 It's 50 TWD to enter and worth every coin.

 The Green Tunnel